Board Members

 Nicole Gibson '98

 Nicole Gibson is a Partner with Guidehouse leading their Intelligence Community (IC) Portfolio.
-For over 20 years, Ms. Gibson has led teams providing change management, strategic planning, business process improvement and customer relationship management services to national security clients.
-Under her leadership, her teams of consultants have successfully assisted clients develop strategies to help guide their programs in changing environments; enhance their critical policies and processes; and improve engagement with their customers, increasing the value of the intelligence products for end users.
-Ms. Gibson serves on the Advisory Committee (ADCOM) for the Intelligence and National Security Alliance (INSA), the WashingtonExec Intelligence Community Council and the Executive Steering Committee for the Society of 1918 at the College of William & Mary.
+For over 20 years, Ms. Gibson has led teams providing change management, strategic planning, business process improvement, and customer relationship management services to national security clients.
+Under her leadership, her teams of consultants have successfully assisted clients in developing strategies to help guide their programs in changing environments; enhance their critical policies and processes; and improve engagement with their customers, increasing the value of the intelligence products for end users.
+Ms. Gibson serves on the Advisory Committee (ADCOM) for the Intelligence and National Security Alliance (INSA), the WashingtonExec Intelligence Community Council, and the Executive Steering Committee for the Society of 1918 at the College of William & Mary.
 She also co-chairs INSA’s new Diversity, Equity & Inclusion Council.
 Previously, she served on the Executive Committee (EXCOM) and Board of Directors (BoD) for INSA as well as the co-chair for the INSA Intelligence Champions Council, a council aimed at developing careers in the field of Intelligence through inclusion, involvement, and empowerment.
 Nicole graduated from William & Mary in 1998 with a B.A. in European Studies with a minor in German.
 While at the College, Nicole was an Orientation Aide and was very involved with her sorority, Kappa Delta, serving as the Vice President of Membership and President during her tenure.
 Nicole continued her academic studies at George Mason University, receiving her Master’s in Public Administration in 2000.
 She is a certified project management (PMP) and change management professional (CMP) as well.
 Nicole is thrilled to join the Washington Center Board of Directors and looks forward to meeting and supporting students at our Alma Mater.
 Go Tribe!

 Jeff Jaeckel '95